Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Abstract

 \section{Abstract}

 In this paper, we investigate the abilities of systems of self-assembling tiles which can each pass a constant number of signals to their immediate neighbors to create replicas of input shapes.
 Namely, we work within the Signal-passing Tile Assembly Model (STAM), and we provide a universal STAM tile set which is capable of creating unbounded numbers of assemblies of shapes identical to those of input assemblies.
-The shapes of the input assemblies can be arbitrary 2-dimensional hole-free shapes at scale factor 2.
-This greatly improves previous shape replication results in self-assembly that required models in which multiple assembly stages and/or bins were required, and the shapes which could be replicated were quite constrained.
+The shapes of the input assemblies can be arbitrary 2-dimensional hole-free shapes.
+This improves previous shape replication results in self-assembly that required models in which multiple assembly stages and/or bins were required, and the shapes which could be replicated were more constrained, as well as a previous version of this result that required input shapes to be represented at scale factor 2.